tobiasdigital/blueprints-learn.en/help/blueprints/multi-channel-message-orchestration/triggered-messaging.md

 1. Add identities to schemas.
 1. Enable schemas and datasets for profile.
 1. Set up merge rules for differing views of [!UICONTROL Real-time Customer Profile] (optional).
-1. Create segments for campaign usage.
+1. Create segments for Adobe Campaign usage.

 #### Sources/Destinations

 1. Ingest data into Experience Platform using streaming APIs & source connectors.
-1. Configure [!DNL Azure] blob storage destination for use with Campaign.
+1. Configure [!DNL Azure] blob storage destination for use with Adobe Campaign.

 #### Mobile app deployment

-1. Implement Campaign SDK for Campaign Classic or Experience Platform SDK for Campaign Standard.
-If Experience Platform Launch is present, the recommendation is to use Campaign Classic/Standard extension with Experience Platform SDK.
+1. Implement Adobe Campaign SDK for Adobe Campaign Classic or Experience Platform SDK for Adobe Campaign Standard.
+If Experience Platform Launch is present, the recommendation is to use Adobe Campaign Classic or Adobe Campaign Standard extension with Experience Platform SDK.

 ### Journey Orchestration